Jacques Hnizdovsky, age 5, 1920 in Pylypcze, Ukraine

 In 1962 he was awarded the First Prize at the Boston Printmakers annual exhibition for his print “The Sheep”.
 "The Sheep" was to become his best-known and most successful print, selling out almost immediately.

 Hnizdovsky was invited to participate in the Contemporary U.S. Graphic Arts exhibition which traveled to the U.S.S.R. in 1963, as well as a similar exhibition to Japan in 1967.
 His woodcuts were included in the Triennale Internazionale della Xilographica in Italy in 1972.
 He had more than a hundred one-man exhibitions and participated in official American traveling exhibitions to the former Soviet Union, China and Japan.

 He received a Tiffany Fellowship in 1961, and fellowships from the following: MacDowell Colony in 1963, 1971, 1976, 1977; Yaddo Foundation in 1978; Ossabaw Foundation in 1980; Virginia Center for the Creative Arts in 1979, 1981, 1982, 1983, and 1984.

-In 1975 a catalogue raisonné "Hnizdovsky Woodcuts 1944-1975" was published by Pelican Publishing Company.
-In 1987 an updated version "Jacques Hnizdovsky Woodcuts and Etchings" was published, which includes all woodcuts, linocuts and etchings created during the artist's lifetime.
+In 1975 a catalogue raisonné Hnizdovsky Woodcuts 1944-1975 was published by Pelican Publishing Company.
+In 1987 an updated version Jacques Hnizdovsky Woodcuts and Etchings was published, which includes all woodcuts, linocuts and etchings created during the artist's lifetime.

 Another venue for Hnizdovsky’s art were book illustrations and book cover designs.
 Among many others, Hnizdovsky has contributed illustrations to The Poems of John Keats, 1964; The Poems of Samuel Taylor Coleridge, 1967; Tree Trails of Central Park, 1971; Flora Exotica, 1972; The Poems of Thomas Hardy, 1979; The Traveler’s Tree, 1980; The Poetry of Robert Frost, 1981; Signum Et Verbum, 1981; A Green Place, 1982; Birds and Beasts, 1990; Behind the King’s Kitchen, 1992; The Girl in Glass in 2002; and The Adventurous Gardener in 2005.
 The entire collection of book covers designed by Hnizdovsky and books illustrated by the late artist was donated to the Slavic and Baltic Division of the New York Public Library in 1986.

 Among the numerous permanent collections with woodcuts by Hnizdovsky are: The Addison Gallery of American Art, Burnaby Art Gallery, Butler Institute of American Art, Chrysler Museum, Cleveland Museum of Fine Arts, Davison Art Center, Duke University Museum of Art, Dulin Gallery of Art, Hunt Institute for Botanical Documentation, Henry Art Gallery, University of Washington, Lauren Rogers Museum of Art, Louisiana Arts and Science Center, Louisiana State Museum, Minneapolis Institute of Arts, Mississippi Museum of Art, Museum of Fine Arts, Boston, National Museum of American Art, New Orleans Museum of Art, New York Public Library, Philadelphia Museum of Art, Tweed Museum of Art, The U.S. Information Agency, Library of Congress and White House, University of Delaware, Virginia Museum of Fine Arts, Winnipeg Art Gallery and Yale University. (abridged list)